II. Physical Layer

 the phone system's limitations is important as well.

-2.Connecting everyone directly is impossible because too much wiring is required.
-(With n users, there would be n!
+is impossible because too much wiring is required.
+(With n users, there

 connections!).

-The system developed from completely connected -> connected through swithcing offices -> 5-level hierarchy (at
+from completely connected -> connected through swithcing offices -> 5-level

 same local area) by toll connecting trunks.